 Depending on which online resources you read, the skills gap is either real or it isn't.
 At Wranx, we're of the belief that the skills gap, a term used to describe the disparity between those who are unemployed looking for a job and organisations with jobs that can't find skilled candidates to fill them, is very real, and that it's something organisations need to overcome in order to solve the biggest organisational challenge of the 21st-century; filling open positions with suitably qualified and skilled employees.

-According to last year's Talent Shortage Survey conducted by the Manpower Group, 35% of 38,000 employees reported some difficulty filling jobs due to a lack of knowledge, skills, and talent.
+According to the Talent Shortage Survey conducted by the Manpower Group, 35% of 38,000 employees reported some difficulty filling jobs due to a lack of knowledge, skills, and talent.
 So, closing the skills gap is something organisations should work on immediately.

 But how should they go about it?
 A quick search online will reveal plenty of stories about the skills gap with US-based figures and examples to back them up, but there's few UK-focused articles that discuss the skills gap and what organisations can do to close it.

 If you're looking for ways to close the skills gap, the answer to all of your problems might be more obvious than you think; learning and training.
 A culture of learning should be integral to your organisation as it is, not just because an organisation's culture is the one thing that stands between an organisation's results, but because suitable learning and training gives you a huge level of flexibility when it comes to filling those vacant job roles that are stacking up with human resources.

 Imagine, for example, that your organisation has a marketing department and that you have a vacant position for a marketing assistant.